 It is important to know how the cancer was detected i.e. by screening with a PSA test or because of symptoms.
 Most of our knowledge is based on prostate cancer detected in patients with urinary symptoms.
 If the cancer was detected early because of PSA testing, the time between diagnosis and the development of symptoms from the cancer is likely to be much longer than if the cancer was detected because of urinary symptoms.

-What additional tests or scans are necessary now I have prostate cancer?
+What additional tests or scans are necessary now that I have prostate cancer?

 These tests relate mostly to determining if the cancer is confined to the prostate and what chance there is that treatment will fail after a few years.
 It is possible to combine the information to calculate whether the cancer has spread outside or the chance that the cancer will return after treatment.
 The information required is: